riddlestone/zf-gulp/README.md

 ];
 ```

-Have the provider return an array of `Clockwork\Gulp\PipelineInterface` objects.
+Have the provider return an array of `Riddlestone\ZF\Gulp\PipelineInterface` objects.

 You can then generate `gulpfile.js` using the console command :
 ```sh